Antidepressants for children and teens

-Why do antidepressants have warnings about suicidal behavior in children?
+Why do antidepressants have a warning about suicidal behavior in children?

 However, not all mental health researchers believe these warnings are necessary.
 Newer research indicates that the benefits of antidepressants may be greater than the risk of suicide.
 And some research indicates that suicide rates in children decrease when they take antidepressants.

-Which antidepressants must have the warnings about suicide?
+Which antidepressants must have the warning about suicide?

 Although the FDA analysis examined only nine antidepressants, the FDA extended the warning to all prescription antidepressants.
 This black box warning is the strongest safety warning that the FDA can issue about a prescription drug.
 The warning is printed in bold type framed in a black border at the top of the paper inserts that come with antidepressants.